Home » The Philippines » How to obtain the SIRV investor visa in the Philippines?

-How to obtain an investor visa in the Philippines?
+How to obtain the SIRV investor visa in the Philippines?

 investor visa in the philippines

-What is a Special Investor’s Resident Visa (SIRV)?
+What is the Special Investor’s Resident Visa (SIRV)?

-The Special Investor’s Resident Visa, known as the SIRV, is a non-immigrant visa type in the Philippines.
+The Special Investor’s Resident Visa (SIRV) is a non-immigrant visa in the Philippines.
 This visa differs from other visa types in the Philippines mainly in its purpose and requirements.
 Unlike tourist, employment, or business visas in the Philippines, the SIRV is designed for foreign nationals who plan to invest in the Philippine economy.
 It grants individuals of a particular age group the conditional right to reside in the country temporarily.

 • Probationary SIRV: Offers a short-term solution.
 It is valid only for six months.
 This type of visa is best suited for investors who plan to be resident in the Philippines for a limited time, all the while maintaining their investment activity.

-• Indefinite SIRV: provides an extended solution for longer-term residence.
+• Indefinite SIRV: Also known as a permanent resident visa, it provides an extended solution for longer-term residence.
 It offers the privilege of permanent residence in the Philippines.
 However, indefinite SIRV holders must ensure that their investments in the country are actively maintained.

 Benefits of the investor visa in the Philippines